PHSI-supplements/labs/lab-templates/PokerLab/doc/02-getting-started.md

   cmake --build build
   ```

-When you compile the starter code, it will generate a warning:
+When you compile the starter code, the compiler will generate a warning:

 ```text
 card.c:63:30: warning: format string is empty [-Wformat-zero-length]